Skip to main content

 The Problem

 Current AI voice technology is trained primarily on American and British English.
 When Liberians speak naturally -- using Kolokwa, our everyday English with its unique vocabulary, grammar, and pronunciation -- these systems fail.
-Voice assistants don't understand us.
-Transcription is inaccurate.
-Translation tools are useless for our dialect.
+Try telling Siri "Da my own pekin" or ask Alexa "Wha kinda ting da?" -- they have no idea what you're saying.
+TV remotes with voice control?
+Useless for Kolokwa speakers.
+Transcription tools garble everything.
+These systems weren't built for the way we talk.

 Our Solution